heyjessi/thunderwear/DESIGN.md

 In order for the user to receive outfit recommendations, a post request must be sent from the front end to back end, and a response must be received from the back end to front end.
 Therefore, this delay in order to load information slows down app performance.

+However, the reason for the implementation of this intermediary flask server and actually having both a front end and back end (as opposed to simply coding everything in Swift) was to make further improvements, such as being able to send images back and forth as well as simultaneously accessing databases like individual user information, as easy as possible.

 Learning to code in Swift/Xcode to develop an iOS app was a great and exciting learning experience.
 Although simple, we believe Thunderwear has the potential to make a real positive impact on people's lives.
 We hope you enjoy using our very first iOS app!

 This was **THUNDERWEAR**.